Venafi/VenafiPS/docs/functions/Get-VenafiTeam.md

 ## PARAMETERS

 ### -ID
-Team ID, required for TPP.
+Team ID.
-For VaaS, this is the team guid.
+For VaaS, this is the team name or guid.
 For TPP, this is the local prefixed universal ID.
 You can find the group ID with Find-TppIdentity.